Chinese Gardens

 • Bukit Panjang

-Go for a romantic walk at the new Rifle Range Nature Park in Bukit Timah Nature Reserve.
+Go for a romantic walk at Rifle Range Nature Park in Bukit Timah Nature Reserve.
 It has 7km of trails and boardwalks to get lost on, and interesting features to explore too.
 Highlights include Quarry Wetland, the former Sin Seng Quarry that's now been transformed into a habitat for wetland animals.
 The granite cliffs and calm green waters here make for a restful stop.
 If you and your partner are the active sort, then take the moderately challenging Coluga Trail – you'll be well rewarded by a birds eye view 31 metres above the quarry at the Coluga Deck.

 Advertising